tabathadelane/trversal/capstone-proposal.md

 **Next Milestone**
 Unknown
-I feel more feature will present themselves over the course of building the app.
+I feel more features will present themselves over the course of building the app.